 - Secure Financing.
 Next, evaluate your financing options and choose the loan that best fits your needs.
 Depending on your loan type, this may necessitate a lengthy underwriting period.
 If time is of the essence and you’re confident that you’re going to build your ADU no matter what obstacles you encounter in steps 2 through 5, you can begin soliciting financing as soon as you complete step 1.

 - Secure the Appropriate Building Permits.
 You’ll almost certainly need to pull permits for your project.
 Many general contractors handle this part of the process, or at least walk clients through them.
 If you’re managing subs on your own, you’ll likely need to handle permitting yourself.
 That road usually leads through your municipal or county planning and zoning department.
+Check with your local permitting authority, and don’t be shy about calling for hands-on guidance.
+It’s important to do this part of the process correctly, as permitting problems can be expensive to correct.

 - Remain Attentive and Compliant Throughout the Construction Process.
 Even if you’ve retained a general contractor, you’ll need to remain attentive throughout the construction process – and unafraid to step in if it looks like things aren’t progressing as anticipated.
 You’ll also need to comply with city or county inspection requests, which can occur periodically throughout the process.
 At minimum, you’ll need to submit to a thorough inspection before your ADU can be certified for occupancy.